26 Sights in Erlangen, Germany (with Map and Images)

 Sightseeing Tours in Erlangen

-1. Hugenottenkirche
+1. Kollegienhaus

 Show sight on map

 The Evangelical Reformed Church is referred to as Huguenot Church in Erlangen.
 It was built from 1686 to 1693 according to the plans of Johann Moritz Richter.
 The construction took place in the course of the design of the Erlangen Neustadt, a baroque plan city.
 The tower dates from 1732 to 1736.
 The Erlangen Church is the oldest still used church of the Huguenots outside of France.
 In addition, the Evangelical Reformed Church is probably the most important church building in Erlangen, the oldest building of the Erlangen Neustadt and after the Martinsbühler church the second oldest church in Erlangen.
 The Neustädter Church was only founded in 1703 and the original Altstadt Marienkirche was destroyed in the great fire in 1706 and only rebuilt as a trinity church in 1721.
 It was called a distinction from the German-reformed church to the unification of the two parishes in 1922.
-In 1936, on the occasion of the 250th anniversary of the arrival of French refugees, the parish was brought from the outside, since it was now possible to name them in the same way to rename the square in Hugenottenplatz.
+In 1936, on the occasion of the 250th anniversary of the arrival of French refugees, the parish was brought from the outside, since it was now possible to name them in the analogous to renaming the square in Hugenottenplatz.
 This was rejected by the presbytery, since the parish not only originally had French (Huguenot) parishioners, but also from the Palatinate, Switzerland, the Netherlands and Waldenser.

 Wikipedia: Hugenottenkirche (Erlangen) (DE), Website